 openwork is an open access journal.
 Our published content is free to access without charge to the user or their institution.
 Users are allowed to read, download, copy, distribute, print, search, or link to the full texts of the articles in this journal without asking prior permission from the publisher or the author.
 Authors retain their copyright and agree to license their articles with a Creative Commons “Attribution-NonCommercial-NoDerivatives” License (CC BY-NC-ND) unless otherwise noted on the article landing page.
 You can read more about Creative Commons licenses at creativecommons.org.

 openwork charges no author fees upon submission or acceptance.

-openwork is distributed through Columbia University’s Academic Commons.
+openwork is archived in Columbia University’s Academic Commons.
 Academic Commons is Columbia University’s institutional repository, offering long-term public access to research shared by the Columbia community.
 A program of the Columbia University Libraries, Academic Commons provides secure, replicated storage for files in multiple formats.
 Academic Commons assigns a DOI and accurate metadata to each work to enhance discoverability.

 Code of Ethics

 openwork expects its members to uphold the highest standards of personal and professional behavior. openwork’s authors should adhere to the ethical professional standards as defined by:

 It is essential that all who participate in producing the journal, who conduct themselves as authors, reviewers and editors, strictly adhere to the highest level of ethical professional standards.
 By submitting a manuscript to this journal, each author explicitly confirms that the manuscript meets the highest ethical standards.